Wormhole Geometries In $f(R,T)$ Gravity: Introduction

-In this paper, we explore the possibility that static and spherically symmetric traversable wormhole geometries are supported by $f(R,T)$ gravity.
+In this paper, we explore the possibility whether static and spherically symmetric traversable wormhole geometries are supported by $f(R,T)$ gravity.
 We show that, in this modified theory, static wormhole throats respecting the null energy condition (NEC) can exist.
-Note that as is widely known, traversable wormholes as solutions to the Einstein equations can only exist with exotic matter which violates the null energy condition \cite{Mor88,Vis95,Hoc98}.
+Note that as is widely known, traversable wormholes as solutions to the Einstein equations can only exist with exotic matter which violates the null energy condition \cite{Ell73,Bro73,Cle81,Mor88,Vis95,Hoc98}.
 The null energy condition holds if $T_{\mu\nu}n^\mu n^\nu \ge 0$ for any null vector field $n^\mu$.
 The search of realistic physical models providing the wormhole existence represents an important direction in wormhole physics.
-Various models of such kind include scalar fields \cite{Bar99,Bar00,Kas08}; wormhole solutions in semi-classical gravity \cite{Sus10,Gar07}; solutions in modified gravity with \cite{Lob09} and without \cite{Gar10,Gar11} nonminimal curvature-matter coupling; wormholes on the brane \cite{Anc00,Bro03}; wormholes supported by generalized Chaplygin gas \cite{Lob06}; wormhole solutions in Einstein-Gauss-Bonnet theory \cite{Kan11}; modified teleparallel gravity \cite{Boe12}, etc (for instance see \cite{Lem03} and references therein).
+Various models of such kind include scalar fields \cite{Bar99,Kas08}; wormholes geometries induced by quantum effects\cite{Noj99a,Noj99b}, wormhole solutions in semi-classical gravity \cite{Sus10,Gar07}; solutions in modified gravity \cite{Lob09,DeB11,Gar10,Gar11}; wormholes on the brane \cite{Anc00,Bro03}; wormholes supported by generalized Chaplygin gas \cite{Lob06}; wormhole solutions in Einstein-Gauss-Bonnet theory \cite{Ric07,Kan11}; modified teleparallel gravity \cite{Boe12}, etc (for instance see \cite{Lem03} and references therein).

 This paper is organized as follows.
 In section II, we present a brief review of the fundamental concepts of $f(R,T)$ gravity, the action of the scenario and equations of motion.
 We explore the wormhole geometries in $f(R,T)$ gravity in section III.
 Firstly, we introduce the space-time metric and the necessary conditions to have a traversable wormhole solution.
-Secondly, we obtain solutions of the field equations in two special functional form of $f$.
-In each cases we specific an equation of state for the matter field and investigate the energy conditions violation.
+In the second stage, we choose a special functional form for $f$ and investigate the solutions of the gravitational field equations.
+By specifying an equation of state for the matter field, we obtain the shape function of the wormhole.
 We impose that the matter threading the wormhole satisfies the energy conditions.
-So, it is the effective stress-energy tensor that responsible for the violation of the null energy condition.
+So, it is the effective stress-energy tensor that is responsible for the violation of the null energy condition.
 Finally, our summery and conclusions are presented in section IV.